Bios-Marcel/gostream/README.md

 are specifically for the `int` type and do not have any functions besides `Filter`, `Map`, `Collect`, `Reduce` and `FindFirst`.

+## Dude, what are those stream things you are talking about

+I am glad you asked!
+Streams is basically a small concept that allows you to process data in a declerative way.
+The produced code is mostly easy to understand and can theoretically automatically be scheduled onto multiple threads, or in the case of Go, coroutines.

+Overall streams consist of two types of methods, those are terminating methods and non-terminating methods.
+A terminating method ends the call-chain, as it returns some kind of end result.
+A non-terminating methods simply returns the stream itself.
+A stream cannot be used multiple times, every time you want to use a stream, you have to create a new one.

+## Why only for integers

+Well, as you may have noticed, Go doesn't have generics and therefore it isn't possible to write something like this in a generic way, unless you are willing to fill your code with a lot of `interface{}` and casts.

+In the future, a look at [genny](https://github.com/cheekybits/genny) might be worth considering.

+Or I might just implement streams for all the primitive datatypes and for `interface`.
+Anyhow, this project is first of all just something I do for fun, so don't expect it to have proper support and such.

 ## Examples

 Get all even numbers, multiply them by two and sum up the leftover values.